William Aiken Jr.

-William Aiken Jr. (January 28, 1806September 6, 1887) was the 61st governor of South Carolina, serving from 1844 to 1846.
+William Aiken Jr. (January 28, 1806 – September 6, 1887) was an American statesman, planter, and Southern Unionist who served as the 61st governor of South Carolina from 1844 to 1846.
 He also served in the state legislature and the United States House of Representatives, running unsuccessfully for speaker of the House in 1856 in "the longest and most contentious Speaker election in House history."

-Aiken was one of the state's wealthiest citizens and a slave owner.
-He owned one of the largest rice plantation in the state—Jehossee Island—with over 700 enslaved black people on 1,500 acres under cultivation, almost twice the acreage of the next largest plantation.
-By 1860, Aiken owned the entire Jehossee Island, and the plantation produced 1.5 million pounds of rice in addition to sweet potatoes and corn.
-After the Civil War, the plantation regained its preeminence, producing 1.2 million pounds of rice.
-Today, descendants of the Aiken family, the Maybanks, still own part of the island, having sold the remainder in 1992 to the U.S. as part of the ACE Basin National Wildlife Refuge.

 Early life

-Aiken was the child of William Aiken, the first president of the pioneering South Carolina Canal and Rail Road Company, and Henrietta Wyatt.
+Aiken was the child of William Aiken Sr., the first president of the South Carolina Canal and Rail Road Company, and Henrietta Wyatt.
 Unfortunately, William Sr. was killed in a Charleston carriage accident and never saw his namesake town of Aiken, South Carolina.
 Aiken graduated from the College of South Carolina (now the University of South Carolina) at Columbia in 1825 and engaged in agriculture as a planter, entering politics in 1837.
 He was a member of the State House of Representatives 1838–1842, and served in the State Senate 1842–1844.
 His term as governor ran from 1844 to 1846.